Dr. Edmond Chang

 My role in the course, as with any course, is to frame the goals and intellectual conversations of the class, to scaffold readings, assignments, and other tasks, to mentor and moderate projects and discussions, and to assess and grade your work.
 Given the online nature of the class, I will do my best to engage each and every one of you and the class as a whole in the following ways:

-If you are local, you can find additional writing and academic help at the Student Writing Center (SWC) on campus, a good resource for this class and other classes.
-The SWC is located in the Academic Advancement Center (AAC) on the first floor of Alden Library and offers a variety of services including help with reading, papers, brainstorming ideas, and research.
+You can find additional writing and academic help at the Student Writing Center (SWC) on campus, a good resource for this class and other classes.
+The SWC is located in the Academic Advancement Center (AAC) on the second floor of Alden Library and offers a variety of services including help with reading, papers, brainstorming ideas, and research.
 See https://www.ohio.edu/uc/aac/swc.cfm to make an appointment and for more information.

 Further resources, both on- and off-campus can be found on the Links page of the course website: